pattichis/projects/references.md

 Another accessible coverage is given by Understanding Deep Learning by Simon J.D.
 Prince.
 This book can be accessed from [GitHub link](https://udlbook.github.io/udlbook/).

+A more theoretical treatment can be found in [Foundations of Machine Learning](https://cs.nyu.edu/~mohri/mlbook/).

 For the statistical foundations of AI and Machine Learning methods, I use [An Introduction to Statistical Learning](https://www.statlearning.com/).
 You can download the PDF of the book for free.
 The accompanying Python labs are excellent and demonstrate several essential concepts.

 A book that covers learning theory from a probabilistic perspective, including important inequalities, I recommend